pl909/hi-res-simclr/README.md

 ## Training Files (All PyTorch Lightning Implementations)

 ### Train_Backbone: Main Contrastive SimCLR Learning training script (For backbone training).
-Extracts images from an unlabeled dataset, augments to create an image pair, and trains ML backbone using Contrastive self-supervised learning using a given model architecture.
+Extracts images from an unlabeled dataset, augments to create an image pair, and trains ML backbone using Contrastive self-supervised learning.
+Model architecture is user-defined (High-resolution DenseNet architecture included in repo).
 Model is saved to a checkpoint.

 ### FineTune_Backbone: Finetuning script for downstream tasks.
-Loads a pretrained model (ckpt from Train_Backbone) in.
-Extracts images from labeled training and validation dataset.
-Trains a classification model using training and validation datasets, which is saved to a checkpoint.
+Loads a pretrained model (ckpt from Train_Backbone) for fine-tuning.
+Trains an image classifier with initalized backbone weights using labeled training and validation datasets.
+Model is saved to a checkpoint.

-### Test_Backbone: Script for testing accuracy (confusion matrix, ROC curve) of finetuned model.
+### Test_Backbone: Script for testing accuracy of finetuned model.
-Loads a finetuned model in, extracts images from a test dataset to forward through the model.
-Saves an ROC curve and prints out confusion matrix for accuracy results.
+Loads a finetuned model through checkpoint.
+Compares labels of a test dataset and the model's output on test dataset to generate accuracy metrics: ROC curve and confusion matrix.

-### BackBoneDRSVM: Script for training an Support Vector Machine (SVM) directly on the outputs of a pretrined backbone.
+### BackBoneDRSVM: Script for training a Support Vector Machine (SVM) on backbone

-Evaluates the trained SVM with a test dataset.
+Trains an SVM directly on the embedding vector outputs of a backbone.
+A labeled training set is used to train the SVM.
+The SVM's accuracy metrics are determined by the embedding vector outputs of a validation set.

 In the current code iteration (8/24/23), all training files are set to use HiDenseNet as the model architecture.
 HiDenseNet is DenseNet121 with a custom model 448 by 448 or 896 by 896 head in front, which can be found in model_head.py.